-Eric Gaskell ARBSA built up a reputation as a skilled printmaker specialising in lino-cut, but Eric says it all starts with drawing.
-Explore the main principles of printmaking, how to use colour and learn when a print is complete.
+In this article, Eric Gaskell shares the main principles of printmaking, how to use colour and learning when a print is complete.

 What are the main principles of printmaking?

 Drawing is the key element in anything I’ve done since leaving college.
 The creative process is all about the changes that happen between the scene that’s in front of you and the work that will result.
 It always surprises me.
 Drawing is an aide memoir.
 It provokes what happens next.
 I’m quite figurative in general, but my work can jump from symbolic and quite abstract to highly figurative.